White Hat Hacker Salaries: What To Expect

 Loss of data and breaches of confidential information aren't the only risks, damage to reputation is another serious consequence.
 As a result, organizations are prepared to invest heavily to protect themselves and their brand.

-So, it’s not terribly surprising that ethical hackers, penetration testers, and information security analysts are some of the most prized and well-paid employees in the IT workforce today.
+So, it's not terribly surprising that white hat hackers, penetration testers, and information security analysts are some of the most prized and well-paid employees in the IT workforce today.
 But just how highly paid are these positions?